Two penalties see lacklustre Norway seal last 16 spot

 Korea reacted by getting their foot on the ball, dominating possession and creating a string of half chances with Chelsea playmaker Ji Soyun pulling the strings and Lee Geummin getting some freedom on the wing, but they lacked a finishing touch.

-Sensing his team’s difficulties, Norway coach Martin Sjogren changed the system around at halftime, moving Hansen behind the forwards from the wing and it paid off immediately.
+Sensing his team’s difficulties at the Stade Auguste-Delaune, Norway coach Martin Sjogren changed the system around at halftime, moving Hansen behind the forwards from the wing and it paid off immediately.

+"Both halves started quite well, but the other side are very good at passing and I think that it was quite hard for the players," Sjogren said.
+"The Koreans played a really good match and were better than expected.
+We need to do better."

 Karina Saevik should have made it 3-0 after 63 minutes but shot wide from a cut-back with the goal at her mercy.